Reading time: approx. 10 minutes

 Example: Office equipment

-Scenario 2: The same start-up rents the office furniture and thus spreads the costs over a period of two years.
-The company pays only 100 euros per employee per month.
+Scenario 2: The same startup rents the office furniture and thus spreads the costs over a period of two years.
+The company only pays 100 euros per employee per month.

-Very high initial investments (scenario 1) are offset by low monthly rental expenses (scenario 2), which can be covered by the monthly revenues.
+Very high initial investments (scenario 1) are offset by low monthly rental expenses (scenario 2), which can be covered by the monthly income.
 On day one of the decision, the company has liquid funds of € 198,000, which can be used to increase the core business.